 Diploma Program.
 This program is completed in three years.
 Admission Requirements.
-EDUCATION.
-Graduation from high school with rank in the upper one-third of graduating class and successful completion of sixteen units of work in a commissioned high school or private school.
+Education.
+Graduation from high school with rank in the upper one third of graduating class and successful completion of sixteen units of work in a commissioned high school or private school.
 Students who have attended college must have maintained a C average.
 Courses are to be distributed as follows:

-English, preferably four years Mathematics, two years-including one year of algebra Chemistry, one year Suggested electives: first aid, health education, home economics, Latin, physics, social science, speech, typing, zoology
+English, preferably four years

+Mathematics, two years-including one year of algebra

+Chemistry, one year

+Suggested electives: first aid, health education, home economics, Latin, physics, social science, speech, typing, zoology

 Age.
-Students entering the fall class must be eighteen years of age by November 1.
+Students entering the fall class must be eighteen years of age by November 1, of the year of enrollment.